-Finding background information is an important part of any research project, and encyclopedias are great place to start.
-Your school library will have a variety of encyclopedias and other background resources, but you can also use Sage Knowledge or the encyclopedias and other books listed on the History Subject Guides to find useful information on your topic.
+Finding background information is an important first step in research, and encyclopedias are a great place to start.
+Your school library offers a variety of encyclopedias, and you can also use the resources listed on the University of Arizona Library's History Subject Guides for useful information on your topic.

 Main Library | 1510 E. University Blvd.